 Yeah, Salary is in no way a lesser criterion in your job search.
 So when you need a job or when you need to change jobs, be aware of the salary provided to your caliber.
 This helps you to convey to the company the salary you may be expecting.

 If you get a job opening in a company, then do some research on the company with the help of Google Alerts.
 You can type in the company name and select news and articles about the company.
 The mails you receive about the company will give you information about its latest status and ongoing matters in the company.

 Why do you want to research about the company?

 - You can impress the interviewers with your knowledge about the company.
 Because they would be impressed if you said that you know about the expansion plans of the company or that it was listed as the best firms in customer satisfaction.
 This helps to give you an edge over the other candidates in terms of your knowledge update skills.

 - If there are negative ratings or news about the company, you can opt-out of the job opening in that company.
 You can keep track of any customer complaints, lawsuits, employee unrest or high attrition rates among its employees.
 This is a red flag that the company’s reputation is not a good one and that you can skip applying for the current job opening or any in the future until matters are sorted out.

 So it works either way.
 Either it helps you during the interview or it helps you not to go for the interview.

 Don’t limit you Google Alerts to only the job searches.
 When you want to stay aware of the current happenings in your job field create Google Alerts accordingly.
 Maybe if you are interested in the banking sector, you would want to know about the changes in the lending rates or some new schemes launched in the banking sector.
 You would want information about banks and their yearly profits.

-Basically you wouldn’t want to limit your search to only a few banks, but rather you would be interested in all bank related news so that it would help you to crack the interview.
-Yes, be specific when you want to search job openings.
+You wouldn’t want to limit your search to only a few banks, but rather you would be interested in all bank-related news so that it would help you to crack the interview.
+Yes, be specific when you want to search for job openings.
 But expand your search when you want to gather information.